suhvishalp/cg-1029-java-training/readme.md

     Spring Framework
     ---------------------------
         - standardizes the process of developing the application s
+        - spring framework is widely used framework for "enterprise java development".
+            - it supports robust,scalable and "loosely coupled application"
+        - key features of spring
+            - "DI - Dependecy injection" - enables loose coupling by injecting object dependencies into other objects
+            - "IOC" - shifts the control of object creation and life cycle management to Spring container

         - Spring Core
             -> provides fundamental features of spring framework